top of page

 A Figurative approach basically assigns Genesis to metaphor, analogy, hyperbole, or other more liberal interpretations.
 It is rejected by the conservative Abrahamic religions as sacrificing too much of the scriptures to literature and mythology and so is usually not acceptable to them.

 Progressive creationism, championed by Hugh Ross and Reasons to Believe (RTB), accepts an old universe and earth but further explains the geological column as successive whole extinction events and repeated complete new creations by God.
-This idea of repeated cycles of mass extinctions by God so new species could be de novo created each time without evolution.
+This idea of repeated cycles of mass extinctions by God so unique species could be de novo created each time without evolution is not new.
 Thus the denial of transitional fossils existing (for example to prepare the earth for humankind's need for fossil fuels) traces back to Cuvier (d.
-1832) He postulated the same solution to explain all the fossils he was identifying.
-He called these episodic mass extinctions "revolutions".
+1832).
+He postulated the same solution to explain all the fossils he was identifying.
+He called these episodic mass extinctions and complete reboots of life "revolutions".
 Before Cuvier most people rejected fossils and extinctions because that idea did not fit with their concept of Biblical creation, as God declared everything good at the end of the creation week.
+For them, having millions of species go extinct did not seem consistent with Genesis and all "good" species.
 Reasons To Believe also holds tightly to a historical Adam and Eve and denies human evolution.

-I have demonstrated on this site with just two examples - whale evolution and a DNA discovery that rises to the level of proof of human evolution (see ERVs; also see Human Chromosome 2 fusion, DNA repair patches and pseudogenes) - that evolution is true.
+I have demonstrated on this site with just two examples - whale evolution and DNA discoveries that rise to the level of proof of human evolution (see ERVs; also see Human Chromosome 2 fusion, DNA repair patches, pseudogenes and transposons) - that evolution is true.
 Evolution is settled science (see Evolution.
 Also see "How We Found Out Evolution Is True," a wonderful short TEDx presentation by John van Wyhe ).
 Mechanisms for how it occurred are still debated but not that it did occur.
-Given that evolution is no longer debated in science, all creationisms except TE suffer from rejecting evolution, almost always rejecting human evolution and in some cases not even addressing it.
+Given that evolution is no longer debated in science, I assert that all creationisms including TE suffer in some way from rejecting evolution as we find it.
+If a creationism rejects human evolution considering the overwhelming evidence we have for it, we are more than justified in dismissing it out of hand as a viable explanation for species origins.
 Figurative creationism is generally rejected by Abrahamic believers themselves since it sacrifices too much in their view of the original scriptural meaning.
 It makes a mockery of their core beliefs by assigning too much to mythology.
+That leaves only TE to address.
+Do any of the various forms of TE/EC really accommodate evolution as science has found it?
+There appear to be several TE variations.

 Why TE Fails